Elleby, Pollard boost Washington St. past UC Riverside 70-56

-Elleby was 7-of-11 shooting with six rebounds.
-Pollard had seven rebounds, shot 4 of 12 made all seven of his free throw attempts.
-Aljaz Kunc added 13 points, two rebounds and two assists.
+CJ Elleby scored 20 points on 7-of-11 shooting and had six rebounds and Jeff Pollard added 16 points and seven rebounds for the Cougars.
+Aljaz Kunc also had 13 points, two rebounds and two assists.

+Washington State (6-4) led the game almost the entire way, forced 23 turnovers for 24 points to help get the Cougars to a win, despite losing the rebounding battle 33-31 and the battle in the paint 30-28.

 UC Riverside (7-4) couldn’t take care of the ball down the stretch and shot only 8 of 13 from the free throw line.
 Angus McWilliams lead the way for the Highlanders with 13 points on 6-of-10 shooting.
 George Willborn III added 11 points for the Highlanders.